Disney will take on Netflix for 'substantially' less

 Disney's future streaming service will challenge Netflix, the reigning streaming champ, with lower prices, CEO Bob Iger said in an earnings call earlier this week.

-In August, Disney announced its plans to pull movies like Moana and future films like the sequel to Frozen from Netflix and launch them on Disney's own service, which will start in 2019.
+In August, Disney announced its plans to pull movies like "Moana" from Netflix and instead stream them along with future films like the sequel to "Frozen" on its own service, which will launch in 2019.

 Iger said: